GeoSn0w/Yalu-Jailbreak-iOS-10.2/IPA Build/Special/readme.md

-<b> For all 64Bit devices supported by yalu102, EXPECT iPhone 7 or 7 Plus! </b>
+<b> For all 64Bit devices supported by yalu102, EXCEPT iPhone 7 or 7 Plus! </b>

 *****************************************
 WARNING!
 This IPA contains a FIX for DPKG_LOCKED issue that might appear due to bad stashing or device resetting -